 The first thing you'll need to do is find a lender.
 Once you do, complete the application form and submit any documents or information the lender might require.

 If the lender approves your application, you'll receive your loan in a few days.

-What can working capital loans be used for?
+What can you use working capital loans for?

 Small business working capital loans help cover the day-to-day business expenses, for example, payroll, rent, previous debts, and purchasing inventory.

 Can you get a loan for working capital?

 Yes, it's possible to get a loan to strengthen your working capital.
 Some examples are online loans, bank loans, and lines of credit.

 What is working capital?